ibm-cloud-docs/Registry/container-registry-cli.md

 Choose a name for your namespace and add it to your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

-You can create a namespace in a resource group of your choice by running [`ibmcloud target -g <resource_group>`](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target) before you create the namespace, where `<resource_group>` is the resource group, or by specifying the required resource group by using the `-g` option on the [`ibmcloud cr namespace-add`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_namespace_add) command.
+You can create a namespace in a resource group of your choice by using one of the following options.

+- Before you create the namespace, run the [`ibmcloud target -g <resource_group>`](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target) command, where `<resource_group>` is the resource group.
+- Specify the required resource group by using the `-g` option on the [`ibmcloud cr namespace-add`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_namespace_add) command.

-If you create a namespace in a resource group you can configure access to resources within the namespace at the [resource group](/docs/account?topic=account-rgs) level.
+If you create a namespace in a resource group, you can configure access to resources within the namespace at the [resource group](/docs/account?topic=account-rgs) level.
 However, you can still set permissions for the namespace at the account level or in the namespace itself.

 Namespaces created in version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the {{site.data.keyword.cloud_notm}} console on or after 29 July 2020 are created in a resource group.
 Namespaces created in version 0.1.484 of the {{site.data.keyword.registryshort_notm}} CLI or earlier, or in the {{site.data.keyword.cloud_notm}} console before 29 July 2020 are not created in a resource group.
 If you want to assign a namespace to a resource group, see [`ibmcloud cr namespace-assign`](#ic_cr_namespace_assign).
 {: tip}